Fraud Blocker

 By: Barry E. Haimo, Esq.

 If you’re like most people, you’ve spent a lifetime building up your assets.
-You don’t want all of your hard work to go down the drain because you neglected to create a smart estate plan or set up protections to keep your assets safe.
+And you don’t want all your hard work to go down the drain because you neglected to create a smart estate plan or set up protections to keep your assets safe.

 This is especially important if you have managed to attain a significant amount of wealth or own a business, because you are at higher risk for legal action.
-To protect your assets from issues such as lawsuits and bankruptcy, it is crucial that you use the right legal protections.
+To protect your assets from issues such as lawsuits and bankruptcy, it is crucial that you take advantage of the right legal protections.

 Here are a few steps you can take.

 1. Carry an adequate liability insurance policy.
 Ensure that your personal umbrella liability policy covers an amount that’s at least equal to your net-worth.
-You can expect to pay between $200 and $300 per $1 million of coverage.
-This is a small price to pay for peace of mind.
+Per Forbes in February 2025, the average cost of a $1 million personal umbrella policy for someone with one home, two cars, and two drivers is $383 annually.
+For every additional million dollars, the price goes up by roughly $75.
+For peace of mind, that’s a small price to pay.

 2. Get the right business insurance.
 If you own a business, you need a policy.
 The type of coverage you need depends on the type of business you run.
 For instance, if you own rental property, your policy will be different than someone who runs a retail store.

 3. Make it official with business partners.
-Many people function in informal arrangements with business partners, but do this and you may be held personally liable for the actions of the other person.
+Many people function in informal arrangements with business partners.
+But if you do this, you may be held personally liable for the actions of the other person.
 Protect yourself.
 Make it formal by setting up a business entity.

 4. Choose the right business entity.
 When you’re ready to make it formal, make sure you select the right entity for your situation.
 If you function as a sole proprietor or partnership, your personal assets are still exposed to legal action.
 By setting up an S corporation or limited liability company (LLC), you can reduce or avoid personal liability.